johndpope/KZPMusicNotation/README.md

 ![alt text](https://github.com/kazoompah/KZPMusicNotation/blob/master/example.png "Example output")

-The notation string above contains examples of all the possibilities available at present, so you can use this as a reference to get an understanding of what's available.
+The notation string above contains examples of all the possibilities available at present.
+Hopefully this can serve as a reference to get started.
 (Note that `\\\\` is the unfortunate escape sequence for a single `\`).
 The syntax is sufficient for situations requiring pitch and duration representation.